INDIANA DUNES OUTDOOR ADVENTURE FESTIVAL

 Where do I meet for the events?

 Please check the program description on the Schedule page for the meeting location.
-Although Chellberg Farm is the main hub for the festival, almost no programs will start from there.
 It is important to be at the meeting location of your event 10 to 15 minutes early.
 For event location addresses and GPS coordinates, please see the festival Schedule page.

 Tell me about the Indiana Dunes Visitor Center?